 The City of Shishmaref is located on a narrow spit of fine, silt-like sand, which is about three miles long and a quarter-mile wide.
 The City is surrounded on all sides by water making travel by boat or plane the only way in or out of the City.

-In 2002 the City voted to relocate.
-However, 14 years later, there appears to be very little movement in that direction.
+In 2002 (Update: and again in 2016) the City voted to relocate.
+However, there appears to be very little movement in that direction.
 In fact, the City Council elected in 2008 has largely ignored the previous plans for relocation and there is no indication that any new plan has been proposed or is in the works.
 Even if there was a plan for relocation, it is unclear where the funds necessary for such a relocation, which has been estimated to be around $100 Million, will come from.
 The Federal Government has no program or funds allocated for this project.

 So for now, this traditionally Inupiaq Eskimo village where residents rely heavily on a subsistence lifestyle, hunting and gathering their food, has adopted a sort of wait and see attitude towards their uncertain future.